miltoncandelero/miltoncandelero.github.io/_posts/2024-03-04-unreal-viewmodel.md

 ![](/assets/images/viewmodel/uglyUI.png)

-### "Making" the Model
+## "Making" the Model

 And these are the Game things
 This isn't a full "How to make a tower defense game".
 These are just husks of what a true TD game needs.
 The overall idea:
-- The Player pawn
-	- Keeps the amount of coins (this could be a component or a subsystem)
+- The Player pawn keeps the amount of coins (this could be a component or a subsystem)
 - The Shop has access to the datatable and triggers an upgrade on a tower (this could be a subsystem)
 - The Tower can pew pew things
 - DT_Towers is a _probably ugly_ Excel file your Game Designer _hopefully_ balances

 ![](/assets/images/viewmodel/fakegame.png)

-### Creating the ViewModel
+## Creating the ViewModel

 Now, for the good part!
 Let's make our **ViewModel**
 We _probably should_ split the player coins ViewModel from the rest of the tower things.
 For this example I will do everything together, but there is no hard rule on _how many ViewModels_ you need.
 Somewhere less than _one per textfield_ and more than _one for the entire game_ is the right amount.